 Time to get Creative with Zucchini.

-There’s really no need to fret when you garden gives you an over abundance of this vegetable or if you are given one and have no idea what to do with it.
+There’s really no need to fret when your garden gives you an overabundance of this vegetable or if you are given one and have no idea what to do with it.
 Let’s go beyond the tried and true zucchini pancakes or tots.
-Zucchini has the great quality of being able to take on the flavour of whatever it is cooked with.
-You can marinate it, spice it, or put a tasty dressing on it.
-A lot of Mom’s know the trick of grating zucchini into a tomato sauce for pasta, but lets look at some other ways to include it in your meal plan.
+Zucchini has the great quality of taking on the flavour of whatever it is cooked with.
+You can marinate, spice, or put a tasty dressing on it.
+A lot of moms know the trick of grating zucchini into a tomato sauce for pasta, but let’s look at some other ways to include it in your meal plan.

 9 ways we ate our zucchinis this season

 I know this is nothing new, but over the years I have tested many fries recipes with varying results.
 These are the yummiest zucchini fries I have ever made!

 2 large zucchini, cut in half lengthwise and the seeds scraped out with a spoon